I’ve been creating Acorn People as a way to justify my obsessive habit of collecting things I find while roaming around outside.

 And they’re gorgeous little beings!

 The Acorn Folk are part of the Forest Folk society.
-Fairies, pixies, gnomes, and all of the other woodland creatures that prefer to avoid humans belong to the same group.
+Fairies, pixies, gnomes, and all of the other woodland creatures that prefer to live in the shady forests belong to the same group.

 Here’s the latest addition of the acorn people.
 She’s the Acorn Folk Sorceress, partner to the Wizard.
 I made the Wizard yesterday.
 If the pics don’t open full-size, click on them to see it larger.